GM venture picks Michigan for 3rd US-based EV battery plant - NewsBreak

 Ford’s decision in September to build electric vehicle and battery plants in southern states was a blow to the nation’s auto hub, particularly because Ford said Michigan did not have the types of sites it needed.

-The Lansing City Council will meet Monday and the following week to approve the tax breaks, president Peter Spadafore said.
+The Lansing City Council will meet Monday and the following week to approve the tax breaks, said president Peter Spadafore.

 “It’s my understanding there’s a competition for a battery plant and Lansing will do everything we can to make sure we are competitive to bring those jobs and billions of dollars of investment to our community,” he said.